Trams in Liberec and Jablonec nad Nisou: Early years

 It was at a time when the only tram operation in the territory of today's Czech Republic was in Prague (Křižík's electric railway at Letná).
 Construction began in May 1897 and the line was completed three months later.
 On 25 August 1897, the first line in Liberec was inaugurated.

-Separate proposals for a tram connection between Liberec and Jablonec appeared, and the initiative was lead mainly by the Jablonec Electric Railways, with the Ministry of Railways rejecting the proposals for many years due to the existence of a parallel railway line.
+Separate proposals for a tram connection between Liberec and Jablonec nad Nisou appeared, and the initiative was led mainly by the Jablonec Electric Railways, with the Ministry of Railways rejecting the proposals for many years due to the existence of a parallel railway line.
 The electric tram quickly became the main mode of transport in Liberec, carrying 800,000 passengers in 1898.
 New lines to Rochlice (1899), to Růžodol I (1904) and Horní Hanychov (1912) were built.

 The tram expansion was halted by World War I. Many employees enlisted and passenger operation was reduced significantly.
 Trams were also used to transport wounded soldiers to the city hospitals.

 Interwar period

 Meetings took place to introduce three new lines, but no new tracks were built in the end.
 On 13 December 1924, line numbering was also introduced for the first time.
 In 1929, the network transported 8 million passengers, however, during the economic crisis the number dropped to 5.4 million and income losses of 1 million crowns had to be solved by placing advertising boards on cars.
 In 1930s, the line ending in Růžodol was extended by about 700 metres to the Letka restaurant, and in 1934, a connecting line was created from the station to the viaduct.

 The signing of the Munich Agreement meant that Liberec was seized and annexed by Nazi Germany.
 On 8 October 1938, Nazi troops entered the city and tram traffic was interrupted.
-In turn, Liberec was established as the county town of the Sudetenland.
+In turn, Liberec was established as the county town of the Reichsgau Sudetenland.